doctrine/orientdb-odm/README.md

 BETA: the binding is almost finished, we will develop a custom mapper which will sit on top of this low-level binding.
 Some things will change (implementation of better interfaces, naming conventions), but nothing should stop you from using it (yes, also in production: further changes in the binding will be small and well-documented).

+## Current status of the query builder

+We've correctly implemented an API to do SELECTs and INSERTs, which are the most difficult expressions to manage.

+Shortly a "final" version of the query builder will be published in order to start the heavy work for the mapper.

 ## Current status of the mapper

-Just started.
-Things will come.
+Not started yet.

 ## Tests

-In order to run the tests you only need phpunit.
+In order to run the tests you only need phpunit >= 3.5.

 cd /path/to/repo

 phpunit --colors Tests/

-The binding test directly connects to a working OrientDB instance, so you'll need, only for this test, to start the OrientDB server, with an empty database ( the demo one goes well ) and add the server admin credentials into your /orientdbpath/config/orientdb-server-config.xml file
-(just add the admin/admin credentials).